Alameda, California: Media

+The community is currently served by a non-profit online news outlet called the Alameda Post.
+Additionally, a weekly newspaper section of the East Bay Times, the Alameda Journal, is published by the Bay Area News Group, based in Walnut Creek, CA.

-Alameda's first newspaper, the Encinal, appeared in the early 1850s.
+Alameda's first newspaper, the Encinal, appeared in the 1860s.
 Following the Encinal, several other papers appeared along geographic lines, and the Daily Argus eventually rose to prominence.
 Around 1900, the Daily Argus began to fade in importance and east and west papers The Times and The Star combined to take the leading role as the Alameda Times-Star in the 1930s.
 The Times-Star was sold to the Alameda Newspaper Group in the 1970s.
 In 1997, the Hills Newspaper chain was bought by Knight Ridder.
-In 2001, a new locally based newspaper, the Alameda Sun, was founded.

-The Alameda community is currently served by two weekly newspapers, the Alameda Journal and the Alameda Sun, and a non-profit online news outlet called the Alameda Post.
+Between 2001 and 2023, the Alameda Sun ran a local weekly print newspaper.

 Transportation

+Alameda is well connected to the region via road, ferries and nearby rail and air connections.

 Vehicle access to Alameda Island is via three bridges from Oakland (Park Street, Fruitvale Avenue, and High Street Bridges), as well as the two one-way Posey and Webster Street Tubes leading into Oakland's Chinatown.
-Connections from Alameda to Bay Farm Island are provided via the Bay Farm Island Bridge for vehicular traffic as well as the Bay Farm Island Bicycle Bridge (the only pedestrian/bicycle-only drawbridge in the United States).
+Alameda and Bay Farm Islands are connected via the Bay Farm Island Bridge, and the Bay Farm Island Bicycle Bridge (the only pedestrian/bicycle-only drawbridge in the United States).

 California State Route 61 runs down city streets from the Posey and Webster Street Tubes, across the Bay Farm Island Bridge, and south to the Oakland Airport.
 The island is just minutes off Interstate 880 in Oakland.
 The speed limit for the city is 25 mph (40 km/h) on almost every road.